 I really liked these types of stories where people find themselves.
 The story at the glance seemed like it was centered around the friendship but mostly about Aristotle who starts out as that typically awkward teenager who doesn’t know his identity.
 Throughout the book, he asks questions and learns more about the secrets of his family and the secrets of becoming an adult.
 I think that’s beautiful.
 I also loved the bond between the friendship of Aristotle and Dante and also their relationships with their parents.
 The two friends in the story are from two different worlds.

 Some of the things I didn’t like about the book are there were some parts where it was little slow and where some parts feel like it went longer than it did.
 I also would’ve liked to see some of the supporting characters develop and lets us learn more about them.
 I learned about the friendship but everyone else needs more revealing.
 Lastly, I thought since the book is called Aristotle and Dante, I wished that the book had let us look at both points of views instead of just Aristotle.

-I’m totally adding this book to my personally library.
+I’m totally adding this book to my personal library.
 I originally borrowed it and would love to read it again.
-It’s beautiful and there isn’t that many stories that would be like this one.
+It’s beautiful and there aren’t that many stories that would be like this one.
 I also found the book relate able to anyone who remembers what growing up was like and how finding oneself is part of that.
 For those interested the links to the book is below.
-Well that’s it for this week’s review so every keep on reading!
+Well, that’s it for this week’s review so as always keep on reading!